 A wallet should have an intuitive and easy-to-use interface, making it accessible to both beginners and experienced users.
 The ability to store and manage a variety of cryptocurrencies is crucial, as the crypto market consists of numerous digital assets.
 A good wallet should provide a reliable backup and recovery system to protect against data loss or theft of the wallet's private keys.
 Access to transaction history and reporting features is essential for tracking your cryptocurrency holdings and activities.

-Interoperability with web3-enabled sites is probably the most important feature after security for crypto wallets today.
-WalletConnect makes it possible to use a wide range of wallets to interact with web3 sites.
+Interoperability with Web3-enabled sites is probably the most important feature after security for crypto wallets today.
+WalletConnect makes it possible to use a wide range of wallets to interact with Web3 sites.
 Cross-chain compatibility and the ability to do swaps inside the wallet can also make life a lot easier.

-Ruadhan O
+Ruadhan O'Flanagan

 Creator, Seasonal Tokens